Some of the resources below may be affiliate links, meaning I get paid a commission (at no extra cost to you) if you use that link to make a purchase.

 Black jade leaves due to pests

 Ergh.
 Another reason you may find your jade plant leaves turning black is pests.
 Jade plant bugs are a nuisance and can cause a lot of issues.
-In particular, you should watch out for mealybugs, spider mites, and aphids.
+In particular, you should watch out for mealybugs, spider mites, scale and aphids.

 Normally, you will notice white spots on your leaves before they turn black.
 An infestation spreads like wildfire so if you think your jade plant has pests, then you should remove it away from any other houseplant to avoid it spreading.